agautham-cic/agautham-cic/README.md

-# Competitive Intelligence Center - An Extension
+# Competitive Intelligence Center: The Blog
 > It is pardonable to be defeated, but not to be surprised.

 Hello,